Homemade Kit Kat Bars

 Ingredients

-• 15 vanilla wafer cookies
+• 15 vanilla sugar wafers

-• 2 cups semi sweet chocolate chips divided use
+• 2 cups semi-sweet chocolate chips divided use

 • 1 tablespoon vegetable oil